kutcode/recipies-project/README.txt

-This is basically a project that is similar to TASTY but with a somewhat social aspect to it.
+This is basically a project that is going over a few Turkish dishes.
+Feel free to go through the pages and using them to make some tasty dishes!

 Trying this out for a first project to get my bearings.